evinism/debby-lang/readme.md

 # Debby: a toy language

+no working version yet.

+to get dev running:

+`npm install`
+`npm run watch-test`

+I dunno if the entr npm package i have contains entr or not, so you may have to get entr.

+## Rough idea

 ```
 // Toy language 1:
 // debby
 // Forces you to define your program in terms of observables
 // keeping it fairly minimal
+// probably will compile down to JS or something.

 [] defines Lists
 (5, 4) defines tuples